utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/send-information-from-one-system-to-another.md

     url: "https://blog.postman.com/postman-flows-is-now-more-powerful-and-user-friendly/"
 ---

 Developers often integrate two or more APIs to leverage their individual features.
 For example, you might want to get customer profiles from a payment services provider like [Stripe](http://www.stripe.com) and add those profiles as contacts on a marketing platform like [Brevo](http://www.brevo.com).
-This tutorial shows you how to easily do this with Postman Flows.
+This tutorial shows you how to do this with Postman Flows.

 ## Contents